Degree Programs & Requirements

 Note: If you enter the PhD program with a master’s, you will be expected to complete your coursework and preliminary exams by the end of your second year or the first term of the third year.

 Graduate Minor in History

-Students pursuing graduate degrees in other departments may minor in history if they wish to do so.
+Students pursuing graduate degrees in other departments may minor in history.
 To earn a master’s minor, students will be asked to take two history courses and craft a thesis with a historical dimension.
 Students wishing to earn a PhD minor will be asked to take four history courses, including Scope and Methods of Historical Studies.
 Minor students must also take a written and oral examination, which can be incorporated into their home department, as long as a historian sits on the examining committee.

 Non-Degree Graduate Credits

 Non-degree seeking students can join graduate seminars as well, more information can be found here.